-- 6.1 The Trust will continue to accept nearest relative applications for discharge via hard copy only.
-This will be reviewed at the end of the transition period of the 1st February 2021.
+- 6.1 The Trust will continue to accept nearest relative applications for discharge.
 Electronic communication can be used in addition to sending documents via post or hand delivery. - 6.2 Please see 2.23 and 2.24 for when a discharge order is deemed served.